kvnlnt/statical/README.md

 #### ./src/pages/about-us.jst

-	{% include "./src/parts/page-header.html" %}
+	{% include "./src/parts/header.html" %}
 	...A bunch of stuff about us...

 This page has a code-behind data file (about-us.yml) with a *title* property.
 The title is not being output here - although it could be with a <code>{{@page title }}</code>.
 Instead the page is including a part called page header.
-Let's take a look at what the page-header part's files look like:
+Let's take a look at what the header part's files look like:

-#### ./src/parts/page-header.yml
+#### ./src/parts/header.yml

 	---
 	leadline: This page is called
 	---

-#### ./src/parts/page-header.jst
+#### ./src/parts/header.jst

 	{{@part leadline}} {{@page title }}

+This would lead to the generation of an *about-us.html* page who's content would look like this:

+#### ./src/pages/about-us.html:

+	This page is called About Us

 #### Compilation then looks like this:

-- the *page-header* part evaluated all <code>{{@part ...}}</code> blocks with it's data (coming from it's yml file).
+- the *header* part evaluated all <code>{{@part ...}}</code> blocks with it's data (coming from it's yml file).
-- the *page-header* part is then included into the *about-us* page.
+- the *header* part is then included into the *about-us* page.
 - the *about-us* page then evaluates all the <code>{{@page ...}}</code> blocks with it's data (coming from it's yml file).

 #### Make Sense?
 With each tier having contextual variable scope it's easy to compose all the elements within your site powerful ways.
+Let me know if you start using this tool, I'd love to get some feedback!!!